North West maintenance schemes

 Monday to Friday from 15 September until the end of November 2025 (8am-5pm)

-• Working this way means no full M6 closures are needed, but delays of around 30 minutes are expected at peak times.
+Working this way means we can keep the M6 open.
+However, expect delays of around 30 minutes at peak times.

-Please plan and allow extra time to complete journeys, especially on Fridays and Sundays.
+Plan ahead and allow more time for your journeys, especially on Fridays and Sundays.

 Please remember that closures can change at short notice.
 You can check the latest information on our daily closures page or find live travel information on our Traffic England.
 Our travel alerts give details of live incidents on our network.